-Emma Palmer-Cooper
+Dr Emma Palmer-Cooper

-Lecturer, Researcher, Science Communicator
+Researcher, Lecturer, Science Communicator

 About

 I am also interested in Science and Public Engagement, with a focus on involving patients and the public in the design of psychological and healthcare research, and ensuring research is communicated clearly to non-expert audiences.
+I have written for public audiences and run public events based on my research and teaching.

 I am a Chartered Psychologist and Associate Fellow of the British Psychological Society, and a Fellow of the Higher Education Academy.